canonical/mlflow-operator/README.md

 ## Roadmap

+* Write intro explaining why you'd want to do this
+* Publish to charm store
 * Expose MLflow GUI on MetalLB
 * Make `DOCKER_USERNAME` and `DOCKER_ACCESS_TOKEN` optional
 * Make it work for namespaces other than admin